 We typically schedule tours during the morning activity

-times, between 9am and 11:30 am daily.
+times, between 9am and 11:30 am Wednesday - Friday.
 Tours are scheduled in advance to

 respect planned classroom activities.
 We accept families with City of